-The companies we cover are big players in the industry and show up on all sorts of lists – best company to work for, the best place to start a career – Deloitte Consulting, and specifically Deloitte S&O (Strategy and Operations) seems to enjoy talking about it more than the rest.
+The companies we cover are big players in the industry and show up on all sorts of lists – best company to work for, the best place to start a career – Deloitte Consulting, and specifically Deloitte S&A (Strategy and Analytics – formerly Strategy & Operations) seems to enjoy talking about it more than the rest.
 From its website to its newsletters, from its Deloitte Consulting Careers page to its Deloitte Facebook presence, the firm loves to talk about the lists it’s graced and the rankings it’s achieved.

-Let’s be clear – the Deloitte Consulting division, and specifically the Deloitte S&O practice is no McKinsey, and as far as we can tell, it never will be.
-But if you’re not going to MBB, Deloitte S&O is MC’s pick for your best non-MBB option to launch a career in consulting.
+Let’s be clear – the Deloitte Consulting division, and specifically the Deloitte S&A practice is no McKinsey, and as far as we can tell, it never will be.
+But if you’re not going to MBB, Deloitte S&A is MC’s pick for your best non-MBB option to launch a career in consulting.

-Another thing that makes Deloitte Consulting special, and puts Deloitte S&O at number 1 on our non-MBB list?
+Another thing that makes Deloitte Consulting special, and puts Deloitte S&A at number 1 on our non-MBB list?
 Consulting experience there won’t exclude you from getting into MBB later on.
-We’ve worked with several 1:1 clients who have gone from Deloitte S&O to McKinsey, BCG, or Bain – which is something we can say for only a handful of firms.
+We’ve worked with several 1:1 clients who have gone from Deloitte S&O or S&A to McKinsey, BCG, or Bain – which is something we can say for only a handful of firms.